Hydraulic Cylinder Bore 203.2 mm x Stroke 680 mm

 Force generated: The output force depends on the applied pressure and the piston area.
 The formula is:

-F=P×AF = P \times A F = P × A Where:
+F=P×AF = P \times A F = P × A

 - FF F is the force (in Newtons)